Ampelosaurus: Growth

 Ampelosaurus seems to have grown in a way similar to more basal sauropods.
 After a certain point in its development, the microscopic material of the bone became very different from more basal Sauropoda.
 Ampelosaurus grew more slowly once the bone microstructure became unique among sauropods.
 Although Diplodocoidea and basal Macronaria also show an increase in bone growth and a decrease in growth rate around the presumed onset of sexual maturity, it is much more gradual than Ampelosaurus.
 The process of growing, which in other sauropods started around sexual maturity, was clearly delayed in Ampelosaurus.
 The period of growth after sexual maturity seems to be shortened in Ampelosaurus and is dominated by slow bone building instead of fast growth.
 Growth marks are generally rare in sauropods or appearing only late in ontogeny, if at all.
-The lack of growth marks is suggestive of fast and continuous growth in sauropods, which supports the hypothesis that they achieved large body size through because of fast growth.
+The lack of growth marks is suggestive of fast and continuous growth in sauropods, which supports the hypothesis that they achieved large body size through fast growth.
 Ampelosaurus does not show growth marks on any bone sample.
 This is unusual to be found with the apparently reduced growth rate and high level of bone growth seen in it, as those features are often associated with the occurrence of growth marks.